-(Touching his heart) But in our hearts, we wanted Pancho Clos to come.
-We hoped he would come.
-We prayed he would come. and he did!
+(Touching his heart) But in our corazones, (Pronounced in Spanish, koh-rah-sohnehs) we wanted Pancho Clos to come.
+Deep in our hearts, we hoped he would come.
+We prayed he would come. ¡Y vino!
+(Pronounced in Spanish, ee, vee-noh) He came!